Skip to main content

 Variant

-Databricks Runtime 15.3
+Databricks Runtime 15.4 LTS

-Variant support in Delta Lake
+Variant type support for Apache Iceberg and Delta Lake

 Collations